Investing.com - The dollar traded higher against most major

 greenback versus a basket of six other major currencies, was up

-On Tuesday, the U.S. is to release reports on building permits,
+On Wednesday, the U.S. is to release data on producer price

 offers an extensive set of professional tools for the financial